 I suspected a couple of people who were probably behind the government’s relentless pursuit of me.
 People whose motives were not difficult to discern.
 One hundred and sixty billion dollars worth of premium grade crude oil was a powerful incentive.

 But what was surreal about what was happening to me now was that just six months prior to start of the CID interrogations, I had been basking in the euphoric glow of being fêted as a national hero.
-Yet, just the previous year, I had been awarded the coveted Order of the Volta (an honor equal to the US Presidential Medal of Honor), bestowed on me by the government of Ghana for outstanding service performed for my country.
+And the previous year, I was awarded the coveted Order of the Volta (an honor equal to the US Presidential Medal of Honor), bestowed on me by the government of Ghana for outstanding service performed for my country.

 As the police investigators pawed through my family’s personal belongings on that fateful June day in 2009, a hopeless feeling of government oppression settled over me at the realization that my own father had experienced something similar when a previous Ghanaian government had destroyed his life exactly fifty years ago that month.

 Shoot The Moon

 By Dr. Carl Giordano and M. Rutledge McCall (the screen adaptation of which McCall also wrote)

 “…terrifying… gripping tale….”